mcrowley19/lc-quotes-website/README.md

 ## Features

-- Navigate through plays by scene and act
+- Navigate through plays by scene and act.
-- Highlight and select quotes for revision
+- Highlight and select quotes for revision .
-- Test yourself by filling in unfinished quotes
+- Test yourself with randomly shortened quotes.
-- Build up a streak of quotes finished correctly *(planned)*
+- Build up a streak of correctly answered quotes.

 ## Setup (for local development)